Britain's new leader Johnson vows to get Brexit done

 Brexit, which has already toppled two Conservative prime ministers, will dominate.

 Johnson has pledged to negotiate a new Brexit divorce deal with the EU to secure a smooth transition out of the EU before Oct.
-31. But if the bloc refuses, as it insists it will, he has promised to leave anyway - “do or die” - on Halloween.
+31. But if the bloc refuses, as it insists it will, he has promised to leave anyway - “do or die” - on the current agreed date of Oct.
+31 - Halloween.

 It is a step that many investors and economists say would send shock waves through world markets and tip the world’s fifth largest economy into recession or even chaos.